 On most of our UK projects we need one or two experienced volunteers to represent Concordia and help the project run smoothly.
 The co-ordinators act as a link between the host organisation, the international volunteers and Concordia.
 The co-ordinators work alongside the volunteers, and also help the group to organise their day to day living and free time.
 The co-ordinators manage a budget for food and social activities, to make sure the everyone gets their fair share of work and fun.

 To become a co-ordinator you need to attend a training day.
-The next training day is on Saturday 22nd April from 11am – 5pm at the Concordia office in Portslade, near Brighton.
-The day is informal but covers everything from the day to day running of the projects through to conflict resolution and promoting cultural awareness.
-Check out our training page for more information.
+The next training weekend is on Saturday 24th – Sunday 25th March in Shoreham-by-Sea, near Brighton.
+The weekend is informal but covers everything from the day to day running of the projects through to conflict resolution and promoting cultural awareness.
+Read more about the Coordinator Training.

 You’ll make a big contribution.
 First, we need to ask for a small one.

-We ask for a small contribution of £10 towards the training day, to cover lunch which will be provided, materials and staffing.
+We ask for a small contribution of £40 towards the training weekend, to cover the cost of the venue, food, which will be provided, materials and staffing.
 If you go on to successfully co-ordinate a project we will cover your travel costs, not only for the project but for the training weekend too.
 All co-ordinators join the project for free.

 How to apply